ARISTOLOCHIC ACID, ARISTOLACTAM I and DNA Adducts

 Reticuline, an isoquinoline alkaloid, is one of the intermediary products which Birthwort produces in synthesizing Aristolochic Acid.
 Birthwort also contains the toxic Aporphine alkaloid

-Magnoflorine which found in some members of the Poppy Family (Papaveraceae) with many similarities to Aristolochic Acid, apart from the heterocyclic nitrogen atom which is incorporated into the ring.
+Magnoflorine which is found in some members of the Poppy Family (Papaveraceae).
+Magnoflorine bears many similarities to Aristolochic Acid, apart from the heterocyclic nitrogen atom which is incorporated into the ring.

 The caterpillar larvae of